dnmilne/ask-logic/README.md

  * `field.visible` is set to **false** if the field is not part of the current page, or if it has been hidden by a field rule.
 The idea is that, to present the survey, you do an `ng-repeat` over all fields, and use `ng-if` or `ng-show` to only present the visible ones.
  * `field.answered` is set to **true** if the field has been satisfactorily answered.
  * `field.missing` is set to **true** if one has attempted to continue, but has not satisfactorily answered this (mandatory) question.
 The idea is that you should visibly flag such fields to the user.
  * `field.pageIndex` indicates which page this field is shown with.
-This is an index into the `scope.pages` array described in the next section.
+This is an index into the `state.pages` array described in the next section.

 For each field, you will want to inspect the `field.type` variable to display the appropriate widget (text input, radio buttons, etc).
 You will also probably want to ignore any fields with `field.type=='pagebreak'` since these get treated a bit differently (below).